Sakura Strasse

 Sakura Strasse (さくらシュトラッセ, Sakura Shutorasse) is an eroge visual novel developed by Palette for Windows as a DVD.
 It was released on January 25, 2008.
 Sakura Strasse is Palette's seventh game.
 "Sakura" means cherry blossom in Japanese and "Strasse" means street in German.
 Its opening theme "Himitsu Recipe" (lit.
 "Secret Recipe") was sung by Miyuki Hashimoto and was included in her album Brilliant Moment.

 Kusukusu provided the art for the game.
 There was the internet radio show Homerarete Nobiru Radio PP: Sakura Strasse Tokubetsuhen.
 There was a limited CD, which recorded the program, on the correspondence sales.

 On April 1, 2010, the subscription sales of light-emitting diode (LED) adaptation of the characters began.
 It costs ¥1,480.
 The light was reported to be the world's first full-scale moe LED light.

-An anime television series adaptation of Sakura Strasse was announced in January 2009, but has since been delayed until 2010.
+An anime television series adaptation of Sakura Strasse was announced in January 2009, but has since been delayed since 2010, with no signs of continuing production.